flint-lang/flint-lang.github.io/wiki/src/beginners_guide/10_interop/3_modules.md

 </div>

 Remember that all function parameters of Flint are implicitely `const` except marked as `mut` explicitely, and that's exactly the mismatch happening here.
 The `fip-c` module found the function `int add(int x, int y)` which has the signature `add(mut i32, mut i32) -> i32` in C, and we expected to find a function `add(const i32, const i32) -> i32` defined in Flint.
 To resolve this problem we either need to edit the C code or edit the signature of our Flint function.
-Often times you will deal with C libraries you will not be able to change, so changing the Flint function signature would be the "correct" thing to do in such cases, so we now simply change this line:
+Often times you will deal with C libraries you will not be able to change, so changing the Flint function signature would be your only option in such cases, so we now simply change this line:

 ```ft
 extern def add(i32 x, i32 y) -> i32;